pySTEPS/pysteps/doc/source/user_guide/set_pystepsrc.rst

 ~~~~~~~

 For windows users, the recommended way to customize the pySTEPS
-configuration is placing the pystepsrc parameters file in the users folder
+configuration is placing the pystepsrc parameters file in the users' folder
 (defined in the %USERPROFILE% environment variable) in the following path:
 **%USERPROFILE%\\pysteps\\pystepsrc**

-To steps to setup up the configuration file in the home directory first we
+To setup up the configuration file in the home directory first, we
 need to create the directory if it does not exist.
 In a **windows terminal**, run::

     $ mkdir %USERPROFILE%\pysteps